AuDigitalHealth/ci-fhir-r4/pages/_includes/downloads.md

 - [Package](package.tgz){::download="true"}

-See the overview on [validating FHIR profiles and resources](http://hl7.org/fhir/R4/validation.html) for more information about validating profiles and how to use these artefacts
+See the overview on [validating FHIR profiles and resources](http://hl7.org/fhir/R4/validation.html) for more information about validating profiles and how to use these artefacts.

 #### Examples